 Each winery allowed us to taste (at least) three of their top wines, that are typically made by all of the wineries in the area: Assyrtiko, Nykteri and Vinsanto.
 Each was very unique to the winery, though after a few tastes, we began to taste the similarities of the grapes in each.

 I can’t recommend this tour enough.
 It was a really fun time and a great way to get more familiar with the grapes and wines of Santorini.
 You can book a tour on Viator.
 We recommend this one that includes a stop at the Wine Museum Koutsogiannopoulos, and a sunset cocktail at Sun Spirit Cocktail Bar.

-You can book a tour online.
-They have both day and evening sunset tours, so you can choose which fits your schedule the best.
-If you do the sunset tour, the last winery changes to a winery with a great sunset view.
+You will be glad you did the sunset tour, as the views are incredible at dusk.
 I found while booking the tour that it was less expensive than other tours given in Santorini, and the caliper of the guides makes it the best value tour around.

 Also check out this guide to 48-hours in Santorini to decide what to do with the rest of your time on the island.
 If you’re going to be in Athens while in Greece, also check out the fantastic food tour we had with Greeking.me.